 This is another aspect of improving riding comfort that I need to evaluate.
-But I am not in a big rush for it because from many different articles about a bike compliance I have learned that the impact of handlebar tape, bike shorts and gloves may be very hard to measure with my phone vibration app.
+But I am not in a big rush for it because from many different articles about bike compliance I have learned that the impact of handlebar tape, bike shorts and gloves may be very hard to measure with my phone vibration app.
 Yet for sure I will try and at least tell you about my subjective feelings.

 How much comfort can you gain from the saddle?

-I have tried to test different saddles in terms of vibrations but (just like with the tubeless vs inner tubes comparison) I found out that my measuring tools are probably not accurate enough to make a fair judgments.
-What I can say is that the more firm saddle the more work has to be done (and it is done) by a flexing seatpost or a flexing seatstays of GT Grade Carbon which somehow compensates for the harshness of the saddle itself.
-What I can also say is that apart from the vibrations itself – choosing the ride saddle is crucial to your overall riding comfort (which should be no surprise to any experienced bike rider).
+I have tried to test different saddles in terms of vibrations but (just like with the tubeless vs inner tubes comparison) I found out that my measuring tools are probably not accurate enough to make a fair judgment.
+What I can say is that the more firm saddle the more work has to be done (and it is done) by a flexing seatpost or flexing seatstays of GT Grade Carbon which somehow compensates for the harshness of the saddle itself.
+What I can also say is that apart from the vibrations itself – choosing the right saddle is crucial to your overall riding comfort (which should be no surprise to any experienced bike rider).
 I have tried many different saddles and right now I use Brooks C17 saddle which fits me best but a saddle is a very personal thing so try different ones yourself before you choose the one you really like.

 In short answer: a lot!

-For now I had only two bikes tested (my steel Jamis Renegade and a carbon GT Grade) but based on this small sample I can already tell you that a good steel made frame can so much vibration dampening that even the newest and latest advances in carbon technology have a hard time catching up.
-Still I have to say that the flexing seatstays of new GT Grade is a technological marvel.
+For now, I had only two bikes tested (my steel Jamis Renegade and a carbon GT Grade) but based on this small sample I can already tell you that a good steel made frame can so much vibration dampening that even the newest and latest advances in carbon technology have a hard time catching up.
+Still, I have to say that the flexing seatstays of the new GT Grade is a technological marvel.
 It gives so much compliance that you simply do not need to add anything like a flexing seatpost or a big tire to stay seated and enjoy the comfortable ride no matter the surface.
-So yes, a frame matters and I am looking forward to test more bikes with frames designed to improve comfort (like a Topstone Carbon bike).
+So yes, a frame matters and I am looking forward to testing more bikes with frames designed to improve comfort (like a Topstone Carbon bike).

 Should you use a flexing seatpost?